sagemathinc/cocalc/notes/final_push.md

  [ ] (2:00?)  `local_hub`: pushes out output *too* often/quickly; make a for loop and can easily kill the browser with sync requests...

+[ ] (1:00?) idea: multiline copy from a terminal should delete trailing whitespace... if possible.
+I don't know if this is possible, and don't know how this could even be implemented in general.
+However, maybe when cloud.sagemath is used as an extension or chromeapp, then it would be possible...

  - [ ] (1:00?) quota in my "devel" project looks suspicious (type "quota -v").; on compute2a everything is fine.
 No clue what is going on here.